Michigan Corporate Practice of Medicine (CPOM) Guide

 • Does Michigan have a Corporate Practice of Medicine (CPOM) Doctrine?: Yes.

-• Summary of Current Law: The current legal framework in Michigan clearly outlines guidelines for the corporate practice of medicine (CPM).
+• Summary of Current Law: The current legal framework in Michigan clearly outlines guidelines for the corporate practice of medicine (CPOM).
 The Michigan Business Corporation Act, specifically Section 251(1), expressly prohibits the practice of learned professions, including medicine, from being used for lawful corporate purposes.
-Opinions from the Michigan Attorney General support Michigan's position on this issue, emphasizing that domestic organizations covered by the Michigan Business Corporation Act are not allowed to participate in activities that are limited to licensed professionals.
-In Michigan, this legal structure is frequently referred to as the "learned professions doctrine" or the "corporate practice of medicine doctrine.”
+Opinions from the Michigan Attorney General support Michigan's position on this issue, emphasizing that domestic organizations covered by the Michigan Business Corporation Act (e.g. normal corporations or LLCs that are not PCs or PLLCs) are not allowed to participate in activities that are limited to licensed professionals.
+In Michigan, this legal structure is frequently referred to as the "learned professions doctrine" or the "corporate practice of medicine (CPOM) doctrine.”
+The Attorney General and Michigan administrative agencies have consistently argued that this restriction applies to employing a licensed professional to perform licensed professional services.
 Licensed professionals in the state may form corporations to provide their services as long as they follow certain regulations.
-These professional organizations, however, are bound by certain legal frameworks: they are required to operate as professional limited liability companies under the Michigan Limited Liability Company Act or as professional corporations under the Michigan Professional Service Corporation Act.
+These professional organizations, however, are bound by certain legal frameworks: they are required to operate as professional limited liability companies (PLLCs) under the Michigan Limited Liability Company Act or as professional corporations (PCs) under the Michigan Professional Service Corporation Act.
 These statutes specify exactly which business structures are acceptable in the state of Michigan for providing professional services.
+That said, non-profit organizations have generally not had enforcement of the state's CPOM ban.

 • Sources: Michigan Att’y Gen. Op.
 No. 6592 (Jul.
 10, 1989); Mich.
 St. Att’y Gen. Op.
 No. 6770 (Sept.
 17, 1993).